The blog

 Engineering LeadershipFeb 2026 · 6m

-Running Internal and External Engineering as One Team
+How to Run Internal and Outsourced Engineering as One Team

 Internal product teams and external developers can ship as one accountable unit, or fail at the seam.
 The difference is who owns delivery.